melicl/artsy-97f3918/README.md

-This is a minus-history snapshot of the artsy engineering blog for more convenient student downloads, cf. <https://github.com/artsy/artsy.github.io>
+This is a minus-history snapshot of the artsy Alexis engineering blog for more convenient student downloads, cf. <https://github.com/artsy/artsy.github.io>
+LOL
+JIJI